tdobrovolskij/nzb/README.md

   - size - size in bytes
   - number - number of the part
   - msgid - message ID as told by the NNTP server
+* write_segments - writes saved segments to a file
 * write_footer - closes nzb.
 Normally you shouldn't write to a file after this method was invoked.

 HISTORY
 =======
+* 0.2.2 - Added save_segment and write_segments methods
 * 0.2.1 - Added attr_reader for nzb_filename
 * 0.2.0 - Initial public release